 Since payments are not collected monthly in the deferred payment model, the terms of the loans revolve around regular property inspections and updates from the borrower regarding the progress of the project.
 Borrowers are required to order inspections every 60 days and send monthly progress updates to ensure work is progressing according to schedule.
 GROUNDFLOOR withholds the renovation budget in escrow and releases the funds to the borrower as they complete the renovations.

 Some developers, however, choose to stick with the more traditional monthly payment loan option.
 The interest and points on these loans are slightly lower than on deferred loans, and as such a monthly payment loan may make more financial sense for shorter-term projects.
 Under the terms of our monthly payment loans, borrowers agree to make payments each month.
 Payments are due on the 1st of the month, with the final day to pay with no penalties by the 15th of the month.
 If a borrower is late on a payment, draws to receive additional funds will not be processed until their account is current.
-More than one late payment causes GROUNDFLOOR to issue a notice of default, and additional interest is charged to encourage timely repayment.
-If a loan becomes 60+ days delinquent, GROUNDFLOOR begins the foreclosure process.
+Late payments cause GROUNDFLOOR to issue a notice of delinquency, and late fees are charged to encourage timely repayment.
+If a loan becomes 90+ days delinquent, GROUNDFLOOR issues a notice of default and, if necessary, can begin the foreclosure process.
 (Fortunately, in the company’s history, we have only had one monthly payment loan ever go into foreclosure.)

 To learn more about how our team manages the loans on our platform, please refer to this blog post.